chaek0115/london_neighbourhood_recommendation_dashboard/README.md

 ## 1) Data processing

 **Goal**
-Unify multiple public datasets into one file keyed by the unique combination of `outcode` and `ward`(= neighbourhood area), with property attributes aggregated to median price and contextual metrics attached.
+Combine multiple public datasets into one file keyed by the unique combination of `outcode` and `ward`(= neighbourhood area), with property attributes aggregated to median price and contextual metrics attached.

 **Sources used**
 - House price data (sales only) – [UK House Price Data](https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads), 2024